SNHU Spotlight: Jolene Stetz, BS in Marketing Grad

 “Getting the feedback on the discussion boards from students from all over the place with all different kinds of backgrounds has really opened my own experiences and improved the depth that I'm getting from the information in class because I can see how it applies to other people and to other walks of life,” she said.

-Now she’s friends with many of her classmates on social media, and they often check in with one another to see how they’re doing and discuss assignments and their lives in general.
+She connected with some of her classmates on social media, and they often checked in with one another to see how they were doing and discuss assignments and their lives in general.

 “I feel like there is this connotation about online school that you have to do it alone ...
 I haven't felt that at all,” Stetz said.